 - You’ll still be required to provide written notice to change suppliers.

 How Can You Manage This Process Effectively?

-There are certain measures you can action to ensure you’re placed on the most appropriate tariff each year.
+There are specific measures you can action to ensure you’re placed on the most appropriate tariff each year.
 Below is our five-point plan that should be reviewed internally within your organisation at least every 12 months.
 If you can’t find your original documents, contact your supplier or our team for further guidance.

 - Ensure you know when your renewal date expires.

 - Check your terms and conditions for details on termination notice submissions.

 - Communicate your termination letter directly to your current supplier.